codecentric/jenkins-deployment-dashboard-plugin/documentation/README.md

 ## Plugin Usage

-Once the plugin is released under http://jenkins-ci.org you can use the packaged plugin.
-For now you need to build it yourself.

-* Check out the repository
-* Run **mvn hpi:run**.
-This will start Jenkins with the plugin already installed and ready to use.
 * Open jenkins http://localhost:8080/jenkins
  * Visit http://localhost:8080/jenkins/manage and go to:
    * **Configure System** to configure your artifact repository (there's a subsection called **Deployment Dashboard**)